 “Knowing yourself is the beginning of all wisdom” ~~ Aristotle

 “Knowing your value protects you from having to prove it”~~ B.J.
 Thompson

 The more you know your genuine self, the more you will know God and the Masterpiece within your spirit, heart, and mind.
-It’s your journey which you can continue with respectful awe and childlike wonder; never lose your ability to be amazed and savor every moment.
+It’s your journey which you can continue with reverence, respectful awe and childlike wonder; never lose your ability to be amazed and savor every moment.

 ©2021 Gina Tiritilli: GinaTCoach